 10mm heel-toe offset (28mm/18mm)

 When testing prototypes of the original Nike VaporFly Elite, wear-testers liked the versions without a carbon-fiber plate so much that the brand opted to release it as a performance trainer model in its popular, do-everything Pegasus line.
 The initial version of the Pegasus Turbo (with a single-density Zoom X midsole) was moderately energetic but extremely soft and mushy.
 The second edition has been improved with a new, softer mesh upper, a two-layer midsole (Zoom X and React foams) and less padding on the tongue and ankle collar.
 Turbo 2 is a tad lighter, more stable and snappier.
-While no percent-performance gains are promises, testers find themselves going faster with less perceived effort in these quick-turnover shoes.
+While no percent-performance gains are promised, testers find themselves going faster with less perceived effort in these quick-turnover shoes.

 Hoka One One EVO Carbon Rocket, $160